geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In sheets of crimson flame the lightnings play'd,

-And torrents fell on each defenceless head ;
+And torrents fell on each defenceless head;

 In azure light the fires electric sweep

-O'er the swift streams that ran down every steep ; 810
+O'er the swift streams that ran down every steep; 810

 Yet scarce this awful scene a thought could claim,

-And scarcely terror rouse our torpid frame ;
+And scarcely terror rouse our torpid frame;

 Careless, we now the raging storm behold,

-Each sense was dull, our souls benumb 'd with cold ;
+Each sense was dull, our souls benumb 'd with cold;

-To sleep were death ; yet on that rugged crest, }
+To sleep were death; yet on that rugged crest, }

 We long'd (such weight our heavy eyes opprest) V

-Amid the snow, the storm, to sink to rest ; J
+Amid the snow, the storm, to sink to rest; J

 When from a cottage, unobserved before,